Multiple Imputation Through XGBoost: Introduction

 \section{Introduction}

-Multiple imputation (MI), first introduced by \citet{rubin1978multiple}, has received increasing recognition in dealing with missing data as it can reduce bias and represent the uncertainty of missing values.
-For an incomplete dataset, each missing value is replaced by a set of $M>1$ plausible values instead of a single value.
-Analysis can then be performed separately on $M$ complete imputed datasets, and results can be combined to yield valid inference. \cite{rubin:1987} argued that the pooled estimates and variance would be statistically valid under proper imputation conditions.
-A number of frameworks have been developed to implement multiple imputation (MI).
-However, few automated procedures have been devised for large-scale imputation.
+Multiple imputation (MI), first introduced by \citet{Rubin1978}, has received increasing recognition in dealing with missing data because it can reduce bias and represent the uncertainty of missing values.
+Given an incomplete dataset, each missing value is replaced by a set of $M>1$ plausible values instead of a single value.
+Analyses can then be performed separately on $M$ complete imputed datasets, and the results can be combined to yield valid inference. \cite{Rubin1987} argued that with proper multiple imputation, the pooled estimates and variance would be statistically valid.
+A number of frameworks have been developed to implement MI.
+However, few automated procedures for large-scale imputation have been devised.

-One main flaw of traditional MI implementations is that they fail to capture complex relations among variables automatically.
-If such relations exist, popular software packages such as \texttt{mi} \citep{su2011mi} and \texttt{mice} with default settings \citep{buuren2011mice} would produce unsatisfactory results unless users manually specify any potential non-linear or interaction effects in the imputation model for each incomplete variables.
-Indeed, \cite{buuren2011mice} indicate that using default \texttt{mice} generally would not be optimal and including the interaction of interest in the imputation model is crucial.
-However, it appears that researchers would often use \texttt{mice} in an automated way \citep[e.g.,][]{micedefault1,micedefault2,micedefault3}.
-On the other hand, tree-based algorithms provide a possible way to overcome this shortcoming. \cite{stekhoven2012missforest} proposed a non-parametric method for missing value imputation based on random forests \citep{breiman2001random} and implemented it in an \texttt{R} package called \texttt{missForest}. \cite{doove2014recursive} implemented classification and regression tree (CART) and random forests within the \texttt{mice} framework (\texttt{mice-cart} and \texttt{mice-rf}) and showed that their performances on preserving the non-linear effects are better than standard \texttt{mice} implementations.
+A major flaw of traditional MI implementations is that they fail to automatically capture complex relations among variables.
+If such relations exist, popular software packages such as \textbf{mi} \citep{Su2011} and \textbf{mice} with default settings \citep{Buuren2011} will produce unsatisfactory results, unless users manually specify any potential nonlinear effects in the imputation model for each incomplete variable.
+Indeed, \cite{Buuren2011} indicated that it is crucial to include all interactions of interest in the imputation model in order to achieve optimal results.
+However, it appears that researchers often use \textbf{mice} in an automated manner \citep[e.g.][]{Wendt2021,Awada2021}.
+Tree-based algorithms provide a potential solution to solve this problem. \cite{Stekhoven2012} proposed a nonparametric method for imputing missing values based on random forests \citep{Breiman2001} and implemented it in an \texttt{R} called \textbf{missForest}. \cite{Doove2014} implemented classification and regression trees (CART) \citep{Breiman1984} and random forests within the \textbf{mice} framework (\texttt{mice-cart} and \texttt{mice-rf}) and showed that they can better preserve nonlinear effects, compared to the standard implementation of \textbf{mice}.